HediaTnani/API_R/README.md

 ## Why should I learn about APIs?

 For the past 2 years, many groups have been working on creating APIs that the entire research community can leverage.
-There’s a a publication [A Review on Genomics APIs](https://www.sciencedirect.com/science/article/pii/S2001037015000471#f0015) which shows some of the APIs used to retrieve data such as Google
+There’s a publication [A Review on Genomics APIs](https://www.sciencedirect.com/science/article/pii/S2001037015000471#f0015) which shows some of the APIs used to retrieve data such as Google